 Breathability

-While keeping outside moisture from penetrating a rain jacket is paramount, ensuring internal moisture can escape is also crucial to a comfortable fit.
+While keeping outside moisture from penetrating a rain jacket is paramount, ensuring internal moisture can escape is also crucial to comfort.
 To evaluate the breathability of all jackets, we conducted various tests to gauge how well the fabric, lining, and pit zips could dissipate heat and moisture.
 In addition to trying out the jackets for rock climbing, biking, hiking, walking, and splitboarding under varying conditions, we also walked the same steep one-mile path in each jacket when the temperature ranged from 65 to 70 degrees Fahrenheit.
 During the first part of this trek, we kept the pit zips closed to evaluate the fabric's breathability.
 We then opened the vents at the halfway mark for jackets with vents to evaluate their effectiveness.
-Our least favorite experiment in this review was wearing the jackets on a hot day to assess their sweat-handling capabilities.
+Our least favorite (though necessary) experiment in this review was wearing the jackets on a hot day to assess their sweat-handling capabilities.

 The 11 inch pit vents helped increase airflow within the Black Diamond Fineline, making it a great lightweight option for high output mountain pursuits.